Upper Mantua: Libraries and archives

 The various municipal libraries of Upper Mantua are part of the libraries of the province of Mantua, particularly the Sistema Bibliotecario Ovest Mantovano, and are able to lend books and multimedia, including from other libraries in the province, through interlibrary loan.
 A computer network connects all libraries in West Mantua with each other, and with the remaining ones in the province of Mantua, Brescia and Cremona, making them part of one large virtual library.
 One can consult the online catalog from home and check the availability of the document sought.
 Management procedures for libraries and users are also computerized.
 Interloan service is a well-established reality that guarantees reading and information even to users residing in isolated municipalities.

-For its prestigious location, antiquity and richness of library holdings, the Municipal Library of Castiglione delle Stiviere, housed in a wing of Palazzo Pastore, stands out.
+The Municipal Library of Castiglione delle Stiviere often stands out due to its large book collection and valuable location.

 The municipalities of Castiglione delle Stiviere, Medole, Cavriana, Solferino and Ponti sul Mincio have initiated a draft convention for the joint management of what has been called the Archival Service of Upper Mantua.
 The municipal administrations of Asola, Canneto sull'Oglio, Casalmoro and Casalromano, considering the value and size of their archival heritage, also initiated a unified archival policy, investing in the overall realization of the archival service through a form of cooperation.